 Besides doors, there are other Chinese New Year decorations on windows and inside the houses, such as Paper Cuttings and auspicious plants.

-People can paste, hang, and place those festival decors, most of which contain elements that are auspicious and meaningful.
+People can paste, hang, and place those festival decors, most of which contain auspicious and meaningful elements.

 Paper Cutting Rabbit and Auspicious Gourds, by Li Zhimei.